 The best method to finish teak wood is to use tung oil because it penetrates the grains and gives a deeper and lustrous finish.

-Oil wood finish can protect wood from damage.
+In closing, it’s clear that an oil wood finish can protect wood from damage.
 It can also enhance the color and appearance of the wood.
 Choosing the right oil wood finish depends on the type of wood and the purpose of your project.